filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

 [ChainIndexer]
 # Enable the ChainIndexer, which is required for the ETH RPC APIs and Actor Events APIs.
 # If they are enabled, but the ChainIndexer is not, Lotus will exit during startup.
-# (ChainIndexer needs to be explicitly enabled to signal to the node operator the extra supporting functionalithy that will now be running.)
+# (ChainIndexer needs to be explicitly enabled to signal to the node operator the extra
+# supporting functionality that will now be running.)
   EnableIndexer = true
 ```